yinghli/ExpressRouteOptimization/README.md

 Set-AzVirtualNetworkGatewayConnection -VirtualNetworkGatewayConnection $connection
 ```
 Customer can also optimize this by leveraging BGP attribute.
 Azure support AS-PATH prepending.
 For private peering, customer can prepend any ASN to influence Azure side route selection.
 For same IP prefix, shorter AS-PATH will be chosen as preferred path. </br>
+In this example, customer will advertise two prefixes to Azure.
+3.3.3.3/32 will prepend 64512 and 64513 ASN.
+3.3.3.4/32 will be advertised as normal. </br>
 ```
 router bgp 65000
  bgp log-neighbor-changes